JEFworks-Lab/jefworks-lab.github.io/_posts/2017-08-31-machine-learning-feature-selection-for-diffexp-analysis.md

 task <- makeClassifTask(data = mat.test, target = "celltype")
 ```

-We will use mlr's function generateFilterValuesData to try a few methods for calculating the feature importance.
-A table showing all available methods can be found [here](https://mlr-org.github.io/mlr-tutorial/release/html/filter_methods/index.html).
+We will use `mlr`'s function `generateFilterValuesData` to perform feature selection.
+A table showing all available feature selection methods can be found [here](https://mlr-org.github.io/mlr-tutorial/release/html/filter_methods/index.html).

-In this example, I will select features based on their [importance in a random forest classifier](http://blog.datadive.net/selecting-good-features-part-iii-random-forests/).
+I will select features based on their [importance in a random forest classifier](http://blog.datadive.net/selecting-good-features-part-iii-random-forests/).
 Feature selection based on a decision tree-based approach such as with a random forest classifier makes sense intuitively if we wanted to find a set of potential surface markers for FACs and had a matrix of gene expression for cell surface protein encoding genes.
 We want to build a decision tree or group of decision trees that will tell if that us if we gate cells on expression of X and then Y, we will get our population of interest.

 ``` r
 method <- 'cforest.importance'